wowczarek/rbt/README.md

 ![rbt benchmark with 1000M nodes](https://github.com/wowczarek/rbt/raw/master/img/rbt_1000m.png "rbt benchmark with 1000M nodes")

-Again, I did not spend enough time analysing these plots, so for now the noise towards the end of the 1000m insertion cycle remains to be explained.
+I did not spend enough time analysing these plots, so for now the noise towards the end of the 1000m insertion cycle remains to be explained.
+Frankly I could not be arsed to wait for another 1e9 run, so as Officer Barbrady would say "IT COULD BE ANYTHING!!!".

 *All plots were made using [kst2 / kst-plot](https://kst-plot.kde.org/), which remains my all-time favourite graphing and data analysis package.*

+<sup>*</sup> - the OS clock in the server was left uncorrected during the 500M run and it was drifting badly enough to affect the perceived duration of each 20000-node batch. quite badly; this is why the sustained search time is decreasing.
+This was corrected for the 1000M run.
+Why weren't you using `CLOCK_MONOTONIC` you say?
+I was.
+Duration measurement should probably be rewritten with `rdtsc` (todo).